Forvar/streaming_downloader/README.md

 <pre><code>python main.py <url></code></pre>

 This script creates a folder in whitch it will download the .ts files.
 Once all the .ts files are downloaded, it merges them in a .mp4 file.

+PS: just discovered streamlink https://streamlink.github.io/cli.html, just use it with `-o filename` and `--hds-segment-threads 10` parameters.